English in a World of Strangers:

 Work in progress in anglophone postcolonial studies – including M.A./M.Ed., PhD and Postdoc projects as well as ongoing research projects in general – can be presented in the “Under Construction” section, for which poster presentations are also welcome.

 For panel submissions, you will need a) short summary of the panel b) abstracts, names and the affiliation of the panelists.
-In case you are unable submit the abstracts of the panelists by November 15, 2019, please submit the titles of the proposed papers, you will have the option to submit the abstracts by December 31, 2019 by logging into this portal.

 Please note that all speakers except invited guests and students must be members of GAPS by the time of the conference and that a limited number of travel bursaries for emerging scholars is available.